Skip to main content

 I had an experience at Oxbow Academy a few weeks ago.
 It’s an experience that is transferable to just about any work environment.
 I hope you find this helpful as you interact with colleagues in your place of employment.

-Thomas Holmes, our photographer and I were at Oxbow taking pictures of the administration team.
-This included the Executive Director, Residential Director, Academic Director and teachers.
+Thomas Holmes, our photographer, and I were at Oxbow taking pictures of the administration team.
+This included the Executive Director, Residential Director, Academic Director, and teachers.
 It also included the Clinical Director and therapists.
 All of these shots were for use on the website.
-We decided to take the pictures in the new horse arena so we can have a standard backdrop, regardless of outside weather.
-In the future, we will be glad to have a standard backdrop.
+We decided to take the pictures in the new horse arena so we could have a standard background, regardless of outside weather.
+In the future, because of the ever-changing weather, we will be glad to have a standard background.

 I was standing next to the tack room with a group of teachers.
-I was making small talk and noticed a few of them standing there watching Tony and Brita working with a student and a horse.
-There was no conversation happening with the teachers, they were 100% focused on the therapy session.
-Because of distance and the activity, you could tell there was interaction and conversation going on with Tony, Brita and the student, but you couldn’t hear much of what was being said.
+I was making small talk and noticed a few of them standing there, watching Tony and Brita working with a student and a horse.
+There was no conversation happening with the teachers; they were 100% focused on the therapy session.
+Because of the distance and the activity, you could tell there was interaction and conversation going on between Tony, Brita, and the student, but you couldn’t hear much of what was being said.
 Yet, the teachers were still enthralled with the process.

 I was thinking about this on the drive back to my office.
-I know one thing from that brief interaction…those teachers gained a deeper understanding of Oxbow Academy.
-They probably have a bit more pride in their association with the program and will probably interact with that particular student in a more informed way in the future.
+I know one thing from that brief interaction: those teachers gained a deeper understanding of Oxbow Academy.
+They probably have a bit more pride in their association with the program and will likely interact with that particular student in a more informed way in the future.

 Comments